drpsyko101/MotorTownMods/README.md

 # Motor Town Mods

 Powered by UE4SS lua scripts!
+This mod focuses primarily towards dedicated server.
+Some commands work on client-side, though results may vary depending on the game's replication system.

 ## Usage